 Isra is a firm believer in positive social change and uses her platform to educate people on social and political issues facing humanity, to advocate for underrepresented populations, and to put a spotlight on leaders and organizations doing meaningful work

 Isra is the CEO of Chaker Solutions LLC, a company that specializes in providing training in leadership, project management, advocacy, policy strategy, and information technology solutions.
+She is a certified project management professional (PMP).
 Her vision for this company has been to go beyond being a motivational speaker by providing communities with the knowledge, tools and confidence to become effective leaders in their careers and communities.

 Isra is a firm believer in positive social change and believes that “Change is On Us”.
 She created a social media platform @IsraSpeaks to empower people around the world to use their personal narrative to become engaged and active citizens who use their voice to create positive change.
 She uses her platform to educate people on social justice and political challenges facing humanity, to advocate for underrepresented populations, and to put a spotlight on leaders and organizations doing positive social change work.
 Isra has been invited to speak at the United Nations, major global conferences, and a multitude of local organizations and university campuses across the United States.
 Her story of choosing a life of purpose to break stereotypes of Muslim women because of harassment and discrimination she endured growing up, is the reason she is a powerful, eloquent and successful public speaker and engaging over 200,000 people on her social media platforms.